Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_tracker_minimap_enabled                    1       // Whether the minimap should be purchasable in the Tracker's shop.
 Server or round must be restarted for changes to take effect ttt_tracker_minimap_loadout                    0       // Whether the Tracker should get the minimap automatically for free.
-Server or round must be restarted for changes to take effect ttt_tracker_minimap_range_multiplier           1      // Multiplier for the in-game radius the minimap represents ttt_tracker_minimap_show_colors                1      // Whether players' icons are coloured ttt_tracker_minimap_show_facing                1      // Whether players are shown as arrows or blips ttt_tracker_minimap_show_outside_range         1      // Whether players off the minimap edge are shown ttt_tracker_minimap_show_names                 0      // Whether players' names are shown below their icons
+Server or round must be restarted for changes to take effect ttt_tracker_minimap_range_multiplier           1      // Multiplier for the in-game radius the minimap represents ttt_tracker_minimap_show_colors                1      // Whether players' icons are colored ttt_tracker_minimap_show_facing                1      // Whether players are shown as arrows or blips ttt_tracker_minimap_show_outside_range         1      // Whether players off the minimap edge are shown ttt_tracker_minimap_show_names                 0      // Whether players' names are shown below their icons